-On Monday 2 February 2015, Natural England issued
+On Monday 2 February 2015, Natural England issued a licence

 to the Devon Wildlife Trust, permitting the managed release into the wild of beavers currently resident in the River Otter catchment in Devon, on a 5 year trial basis.